 Minimum 90 credits, to include:

-PHCOL 510, PHCOL 511, PHCOL 512, and PHCOL 513 (2 credits each) with a grade of 2.7 or above for each class.
-Enrollment in PHCOL 507 throughout graduate school.
-PHCOL 514 in the first, second, and third years of graduate study.
+PHCOL 510, PHCOL 511, PHCOL 512, and PHCOL 513 with a minimum 2.7 grade for each class.
+Enrollment in PHCOL 507 throughout graduate school; PHCOL 514 in the first, second, and third years of graduate study.

-PHCOL 519 (laboratory rotations) for autumn, winter, and spring quarters of the first year with the purpose of acquainting the student with various areas of pharmacology and research under investigation within the department.
+PHCOL 519 (laboratory rotations) for autumn, winter, and spring quarters of the first year acquainting the student with various areas of pharmacology and research under investigation within the department.
 During each quarter, the student carries out a research project in the laboratory of a faculty member.
 At the end of the quarter, the student gives a presentation on the rotation research project that is evaluated by the faculty, using the criteria of scientific content, delivery, knowledge of the subject, and organization of material.
 The student receives a grade and academic credit for PHCOL 519.
-Students entering the Ph.D. program with an M.S. degree or equivalent may petition to enroll in only one quarter of PHCOL 519 before selecting a lab.
+Students entering the PhD program with an MS degree or equivalent may petition to enroll in only one quarter of PHCOL 519 before selecting a laboratory.
 Rotations may occur outside the department by special permission only.

-Four advanced 2-3 credit graded elective courses in pharmacology in addition to the PHCOL 510-PHCOL 513 series.
+Four advanced 2-3 credit graded elective courses in pharmacology in addition to the PHCOL 510 through PHCOL 513 series.
 Nine graded credits (non-seminar) in graduate-level courses in physiology, biochemistry, molecular biology, immunology, cell biology, or other relevant areas.
 The courses should strengthen the foundation of the student's thesis proposal.

 After successful completion of the general examination, the student devotes most of his or her time to thesis research in the third and subsequent years of study.
 Students are expected to finish all degree requirements and complete their thesis research within a six-year time period from matriculation.